The effects of an early spring on South West gardens

 An increase in blooms

 One of the gauges or sense-checks we use at Greenway to measure how early the season is going to be, is a huge Magnolia campbellii, planted by Agatha Christie’s husband Max in 1938.
-Last year it flowered on Valentine’s Day, yet this year it started flowering in early January and is practically over now.
+In 2015 it flowered on Valentine’s Day, yet in 2016 it started flowering in early January and was practically over by Valentine's Day.

 The other popular late winter shrub that we have flowering in abundance at Greenway is camellia.
 With over 300 varieties it is a welcome early splash of colour in the garden.
 As a general rule of thumb we are generally about 6 weeks earlier than usual.